AndyRuz/NHLStats-Project-Part_2/README.md

 2. **Can we classify whether a player is a forward or a defenseman** using only their statistical profile (without seeing the position label)?
-3. **Does age have a measurable relationship with offensive production**, and is there a "peak age" curve?
+3. **Does age have a measurable relationship with offensive production**, and is there a "golden age" curve?

 ## Methods